Our Schools » Valley Charter Middle School » Staff Directory: Valley Charter Middle School

 Keri Miller, Office staff

 Keri Miller grew up in Southern California and has resided in Sherman Oaks for the past six years.
-She spent twenty years in Operations and Administration before coming to VCMS.
+She spent twenty years in operations and administration before coming to VCMS.
 Keri knew a career change was in her future when she started volunteering at VCES during her daughter's kindergarten year.
 She felt so much joy as she volunteered around campus, especially during weekly lunch service.
 She enjoyed getting to know the kids and knew that VCS was where she was meant to be.
 According to Ms. Keri: "I absolutely love working with the middle school kids.
 Being in middle school can be very challenging, and it is so fulfilling when you are able to be there for the students and watch them grow as you send them off to high school.
 I couldn’t be more thankful to be a part of such an amazing school with such wonderful staff."
 During her free time she likes going to the beach, traveling, and spending time with her friends and family.

 Teaching Staff, Deans and Specialists